 A golden sun with swirling rays lights a child sharing bread, while gray prizes sit in shadow.

-What was the Light like?
+What was He like?

 Everything He did,

-He did for love of you.
+He did for love.

 The Light was love.